 Support Agency/Program Mission & Values

-- Interacts with youth & families in a respectful, strength-based manner.
+- Interacts with youth, families, volunteers, agencies, donors, and all other visitors in a respectful, strength-based manner

-- Provides services to families in a culturally competent manner.
+- Provides support to services in a culturally competent manner